ocizevskis/kotsvg/README.md

 any invalid attributes will be labeled as such by the IDE.

-Currently, all geometry properties use Number as type; is a CSS value like 10Em is needed, the Em type can be imported from kotsvg.types.
-Numeric attributes Still take String, but this will be changed.
+Currently, all geometry properties use Number as type; if a CSS value like 10Em is needed, the Em type can be imported from kotsvg.types.
+Numeric attributes still take String, but this will be changed.

 ## Examples